p2/OAuth2/README.md

 > NOTE that as of Xcode 6.2, the "embed" step happens in the "General" tab.
 > You may want to perform step 2 and 3 from the "General" tab.
-> Also make sure you select the framework for the platform (OS X vs. iOS).
+> Also make sure you select the framework for the platform, as of Xcode 7 this is visible behind _OAuth2.framework_.
-> This is currently a bit tricky since Xcode shows both as _OAuth2.framework_; I've filed a bug report with Apple so that it also shows the target name, fingers crossed.

 License